Secure Hospital Staff Communication Devices

 Ease of Use for Clinical Communication

 Health systems must consider how the hospital staff communication device will be used.
 What is the best size and weight of the device when clinicians are carrying them all day?
 Does the health system need barcode scanning, the ability to take photos and videos?
-The adoption rate of devices relies on the ease of use and ability for the device to function in a healthcare environment.
-Additionally, the device must be immediately responsive when touched or swiped when the user is wearing latex gloves.
+The adoption rate of devices relies on the ease of use and ability for the unit to function in a healthcare environment.
+Additionally, the unit must be immediately responsive when touched or swiped when the user is wearing latex gloves.

 Batteries also have a finite number of recharge cycles and once they reach that limit, they will never fully recharge 100%.
 This could start draining the internal batteries of devices which will wear them out two to three times faster.
 Being able to recharge batteries that can be swapped and making more charging stations available will be less costly over the long run.